asciidoctor/asciidoctor-tabs/js/README.md

 npx asciidoctor -r @asciidoctor/tabs document-with-tabs.adoc
 ```

+The `asciidoctor` command automatically registers the tabs extension group when the package is required.

 ## Copyright and License

 Copyright (C) 2018-present Dan Allen (OpenDevise Inc.) and the individual contributors to this project.